jshoust/Autumn_Inbound_Agent_v1.0/TABLE_FEATURES.md

 ## 🎯 **COMPLETELY REDESIGNED UI**

-The UI has been completely changed from card-based to a **dynamic data table** format as requested.
+The UI has been completely changed from card-based to a **dynamic data table** format as requested and moved to the **home page** to replace the old table.

 ## 📊 **TABLE STRUCTURE**